Open Sets of Exponentially Mixing Anosov Flows: Anosov Flows

-This argument for the regularity of the stable foliation uses crucially that the unstable bundle has dimension at least 2 whilst the stable bundle has dimension 1.
+\begin{rem} This argument for the robust regularity of the stable bundle uses crucially that the unstable bundle has dimension at least 2 whilst the stable bundle has dimension 1.
 Such an argument is therefore not possible if the Anosov flow is three dimensional (see \cite{Plante72} for a counter example).
+Of course regular bundles are possible in the three-dimensional case but not in a robust way. \end{rem}

-The corresponding result holds when the requirements on the stable and unstable bundles are swapped.
-When $\dim \bE_s \neq \dim \bE_u $ then it is again possible to find open sets such that the bunching condition is satisfied although this will not be possible for all such flows.
+\begin{rem} In general, when $\dim \bE_s < \dim \bE_u $ it is again possible to find open sets such that the bunching condition is satisfied although this will not be possible for all such flows.
+A natural assumption to add would be isotropy of the hyperbolicity, i.e., that the expansion is of equal strength in all directions and similarly for the contraction.
+In this case we can again obtain \eqref{eq:Bunching} robustly and prove the analog of Theorem~\ref{thm:ExpVolPres}. \end{rem}

+\begin{rem} In higher dimensions, with a large difference between the dimensions of the stable and unstable bundles, it is sometimes possible to obtain stronger bunching and therefore to guarantee that the stable bundle is \(\cC^2\) in a robust way.
+In this case results for \(\cC^2\) expanding semiflows~\cite{AGY06} can be applied according to the same argument as in this paper and exponential mixing proved for the flow~\cite{ABV14}.
+A substantial part of this paper is to prove Theorem~\ref{thm:ExpSemi} which generalises prior work to the higher dimensional \(\cC^{1\plus}\) case.
+This is required to be able to handle a significantly larger set of Anosov flows, in particular to hold for any flow in dimension 4 and higher when \(\dim \bE_s = 1\). \end{rem}